Conan: Adventures in an Age Undreamed Of

 Robert E. Howard's Conan: Adventures in an Age Undreamed Of is a sword and sorcery pen-and-paper role-playing game set in the world of Conan the Barbarian, the fictional Hyborian Age.
 Both the character and the setting were first imagined by author Robert E. Howard.
 Howard's original literary work has since spawned a vast franchise of novels, comic books, films, video games, board games, role-playing games, etc. Following this tradition, Conan: Adventures in an Age Undreamed Of is the third officially licensed Conan role-playing game.
-The two precedent games were Conan Role-Playing Game (1985-1988) and Conan: The Roleplaying Game (2004-2010), although there also had been supplements for independent generic systems, like GURPS Conan (1988-1989).
+The two precedent games were Conan Role-Playing Game (1985–1988) and Conan: The Roleplaying Game (2004–2010), although there also had been supplements for independent generic systems, like GURPS Conan (1988–1989).

 Conan: Adventures in an Age Undreamed Of was developed by a team of game designers, writers and artists, all led by Chris Birch of Modiphius Entertainment.
 The rights to publish this derivative work were licensed from Conan Properties International.
+Modiphius discontinued support for the game at the end of 2022.

 Development

 In February 2015, British game company Modiphius announced that it would be releasing Robert E. Howard's Conan: Adventures in an Age Undreamed Of for launch August of the same year.
-Actually, the core rulebook was not launched until a whole year later, via Kickstarter, on the 16th of February, 2016.
+Actually, the core rulebook was not launched until a whole year later, via Kickstarter, on 16 February 2016.
+A free Quickstart Guide was made available for download, which came with a short adventure.
 The Kickstarter was fully funded within hours of launch and in March 2016 its planned duration expired with a huge success (45,000 £ required / 436,755 £ reached).
 Despite that the Kickstarter ended successfully in Summer 2016, the core rulebook was still being the subject of printing tests in January 2017.
+The Kickstarter raised almost ten times the goal amount.

 Publication

 In January 2017, Modiphius Entertainment released Robert E. Howard's Conan: Adventures in an Age Undreamed Of in PDF form through DriveThruRPG.
 The first adventure supplement, Conan: Jeweled Thrones of the Earth, was also released in PDF form via DriveThruRPG on the same day as the PDF core rulebook.

 In hardcover physical format, the core rulebook and the supplements Player's Guide and Jeweled Thrones of the Earth were all three printed in May 2017 and started distribution as of June 2017.

+The line expanded to 20 titles before being discontinued at the end of 2022.
+The license to produce Conan roleplaying games passed to Monolith Games, which had previously produced a Conan board game.